Validation of Triage

 are carried out by collaborating academic and commercial laboratories

-NOTE: all analyzes performed by collaborators does not burden the project financially:
+Note: all analyses performed by collaborators do not burden the project financially:

 - The collected blood samples will be used for analyses of

 proteomics, genomics, epigenomics, transcriptomics and metabolomics.